 Many stars in our Galaxy are multiple systems-double and triple stars, unlike the sun, which is a single star.
 However, stable planetary orbits are also possible in a multiple star system, and it is conceivable that a community of animated, thinking creatures could arise on such a planet.
 Because trajectories of planets in a double star system are very complicated, it would be an immensely difficult problem for astronomers among those creatures to establish the kinematic laws of planetary motion in the double star system, and even a much more difficult problem would be to discover that these complex kinematical laws are generated by the simple inverse-square law of gravitational attraction to each of the stars.
-Our civilization must be grateful to whatever powers that may control its destiny for the happy circumstance of a planet orbiting a single star.
+Our civilization must be grateful to whatever powers that may control its destiny for the happy circumstance of inhabiting a planet that orbits a single star.
 Humankind has been lucky to travel so fast along the thorny road of knowledge.

-One of the simulation programs deals with a planet orbiting a double star.
+One of the simulation programs of the package PLANETS AND SATELLITES deals with a planet orbiting a double star.
 If the mass of the planet is small compared with the masses of the primaries, the influence of the planet on them is negligible.
-Such a system is an example of the restricted three-body problem.
-Although the components of the double star execute rather simple periodic Keplerian motions around the center of mass of the system, the motion of the planet may be very complicated.
+Such a system is an example of the restricted three-body problem.indexthree-body problem, restricted Although the components of the double star execute rather simple periodic Keplerian motions around the center of mass of the system, the motion of the planet may be very complicated.
 In the general case, it is impossible to obtain an analytic solution to the problem.
-The absence of such a solution probably reflects the complexity of the possible motions of the system rather than the weakness of the analytic capability of the mathematics.
-The simulation programs enable one to experiment with various external planetary orbits (those which encompass both stars) and internal orbits (those encompassing only one of the stars).
+The absence of such a solution probably reflects the complexity of the mathematics.
+The simulation programs enable us to experiment with various external planetary orbits (those which encompass both stars) and internal orbits (those encompassing only one of the stars).
 The simulations display just how complicated the motion of such a planet can be, in spite of the simplicity of the fundamental laws of physics that govern this motion.

-6.11 An Approximate Approach to the Restricted Three-Body Problem
+10.11 An Approximate Approach to the Restricted Three-Body Problem